VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 Changes in grip and hand positioning will alter the mechanics and muscular recruitment, making some variations easier or harder than others.
 Adding assistance via a machine or resistance band is another common variation of the traditional chin-up.
 This assistance helps propel you upwards, making the exercise easier to complete.
 We have provided a simple progression bar below for your reference.

-The L-sit chin-up is one of the most advanced chin-up exercises and is commonly performed by gymnasts so you may have seen it at the Olympics.
+The L-sit chin-up is one of the most advanced chin-up exercises and is commonly performed by gymnasts, so you may have seen it at the Olympics.
 This variation combines a chin-up with an isometric hanging leg raise hold, significantly increasing the demands placed on all your core muscles throughout the movement.
 This is an advanced upper body test when compared to the Wide Grip Chin Up, utilising your intricate muscles in your arms and shoulders, Latissimus Dorsi, Rhomboids, Biceps, Forearms, Trapezius (Traps), as well as your core strength.
 This effective compound exercise is a fantastic way to build your neuromuscular strength, endurance and hypertrophy, depending on training outcomes!
 Use our simple progressions below to build up to this amazing exercise!

 Before jumping to the L-Sit Chin Ups, it is vital to gradually build up the capacity and strength to try these more challenging variations.
 This will ensure safety and technique are maintained.
 Some exercise progressions have been included in this blog to work through and master before attempting the more progressed chin-up variations.
 In addition, further progressions to this exercise can be added, which we will discuss in future blogs!